-One of the questions we often hear from clients is this: what is the difference between a DMS (document management software) system and an ECM (enterprise content management) system?
-Both of these types of software are used for document storage capabilities, and both help organizations create a smarter way of organizing and accessing information in a digital format.
-However, the DMS and ECM terms are not interchangeable.
-On the contrary, these two types of document repositories have several notable differences that organizations should consider before choosing one or the other as a means of managing unstructured data.
+That’s one of the most common questions we get from people who are looking to implement technology that will streamline their processes.
+Both are types of software used for document storage capabilities, and both help organizations create a smarter way of organizing and accessing information in a digital format.
+However, the terms DMS and ECM are not interchangeable.
+On the contrary, these two types of document repositories have several notable differences that organizations should consider before choosing one or the other as a means of managing unstructured digital data.

 What is a Document Management Software System (DMS)?

-A DMS is a software that stores, tracks and manages electronic documents.
+A DMS system is basically software that stores, tracks and manages electronic documents.
 You might think of it as a digital filing cabinet with increased security, and typically, it’s a simpler solution for most businesses that is easier to use and requires less management.
-DMS is used primarily to digitize and archive files and track and manage new documents throughout their lifecycle as they are written, revised, and updated.
+But it also is much more than a simple file storage solution.
+A DMS is used primarily to digitize and archive files and track and manage new documents throughout their lifecycle, as they are written, revised, and updated.

 What is an Enterprise Content Management System (ECM)?

-An ECM is more like a formalized means for storing and managing an organization’s process documentation and other content.
+ECM systems are more like a formalized means for storing and managing an organization’s process documentation and other content.
 Some even look at it as a super-sized, high power DMS.
-Think of it as an intelligent being able to automatically recognize content within documents and “know” where/whom to send it to.
+Think of it as an intelligent solution able to automatically recognize content and “know” where/whom to send it to.
 It manages different types of content, and can also help with email management, imaging, digital asset management, document centric collaboration, and business process management.

 Of course, specific features vary between different document management systems and enterprise content management platforms.
 However, quality enterprise-ready versions of both software should include features such as: